-Outlook and Guidance
+Outlook

-With the strength and soundness of its business model combined with solid results achieved in recent years, iA Financial Group remains firmly committed to the execution of its business plan and strategy while maintaining a vision of long-term growth.
+With the strength and soundness of its business model combined with solid results achieved in recent years, the Company remains firmly committed to the execution of its business plan and strategy while maintaining a vision of long-term growth.
 With a robust and flexible balance sheet, the Company is well positioned to continue to grow its business and earnings, maintain its financial strength and create value for its shareholders in the coming years while adjusting to potential macroeconomic fluctuations.